Lee Shubert: Personal life

-He was married to Marcella Swanson.
-They had previously been secretly married on July 29, 1936, in Germany and divorced in September 1948 in Reno, Nevada.
-They remarried in Miami in March 1949 (Time Magazine reports the remarriage was in February).
+Shubert was married to Marcella Swanson, a former actress who was approximately 30 years younger.
+They had previously been secretly married on July 29, 1936, in Berlin and divorced in September 1948 in Reno, Nevada.
+They remarried in Miami in March 1949.

-Lee Shubert died in New York City on December 25, 1953, at the age of 82 and was interred in the family plot at Salem Fields Cemetery in Brooklyn.
+Shubert died in New York City on December 25, 1953, and was interred in the family plot at Salem Fields Cemetery in Brooklyn.
+His widow died in 1973.